centrifuge/cps/cps/CP4/CP4.md

 Member(s): Forum handle(s) of member(s)
 Date proposed: yyyy-mm-dd
 Short Summary
-- One sentence summary of the mandate sought
+- One sentence summary of proposal
 High level objective
 - A short description of the objective that this proposal will achieve Background